ArgoCanada/bgcArgoDMQC/README.md

 0.1: April 20, 2020 - Initial creation

 0.2: May 13, 2020 - Major change to how end user would use module, change to more object-oriented, create argo class

+0.2.1: June 23, 2020 - pandas is now required, makes reading of global index significantly easier and more efficient